By the end of this section, you will be able to:

 Let’s consider one example that involves a shift in supply and one that involves a shift in demand.
 Then we will consider an example where both supply and demand shift.

 Good Weather for Salmon Fishing

-In the summer of 2000, weather conditions were excellent for commercial salmon fishing off the California coast.
+Suppose that during the summer of 2015, weather conditions were excellent for commercial salmon fishing off the California coast.
 Heavy rains meant higher than normal levels of water in the rivers, which helps the salmon to breed.
 Slightly cooler ocean temperatures stimulated the growth of plankton, the microscopic organisms at the bottom of the ocean food chain, providing everything in the ocean with a hearty food supply.
 The ocean stayed calm during fishing season, so commercial fishing operations did not lose many days to bad weather.
 How did these climate conditions affect the quantity and price of salmon?
-Figure 3.16 illustrates the four-step approach, which is explained below, to work through this problem.
-Table 3.6 provides the information to work the problem as well.
+Figure 3.16 illustrates the four-step approach, which we explain below, to work through this problem.
+Table 3.6 also provides the information to work the problem.

 Step 2.
 Did the economic event affect supply or demand?
 Good weather is an example of a natural condition that affects supply.

 Step 3.
 Was the effect on supply an increase or a decrease?
 Good weather is a change in natural conditions that increases the quantity supplied at any given price.
-The supply curve shifts to the right, moving from the original supply curve S0 to the new supply curve S1, which is shown in both the table and the figure.
+The supply curve shifts to the right, moving from the original supply curve S0 to the new supply curve S1, which Figure 3.16 and Table 3.6 show.